kyouko-taiga/swift-thoughts/tutorial/02_control_flow.md

 Swift uses `if`, `switch` or `guard` to make conditional statements, and `for-in`, `while` or `repeat-while` to make loops.
-Parentheses around the conditions are optional (and shouldn't be used unless they make the code clearer).

 ## `if` statements